hnielsen123/certbot-f5bigip-rfc2136/README.md

 - F5 Section: Contains the credentials for the F5 BIG-IP device
     - Must provide credentials that have administrator access to the device
-    - BaseSSLProfile defines the SSL profile that all new profiles created by this script will use as their parent profile.
+    -  `base_ssl_profile` defines the SSL profile that all new profiles created by this script will use as their parent profile.
 I recommend creating a `clientssl-letsencypt` profile (with `clientssl` as its parent), and using that as the parent.
 The new child profiles will be created with the naming scheme `certbot-{domain}`
 - Certbot Section: Configures Certbot, including the path to the `rfc2136.ini` credentials file and the email address for certificate notifications
 - Domains Section: Lists the domains you want to generate certificates for, separated by commas
     - To generate and install the device certificate, add `device-cert:{yourdomain.com}` to the list of domains